innolitics/rdm/rdm/init_files/documents/software_plan.md

 ## Issue - Reviewing Pull Requests

-**Trigger:** Assignment to review a merge request
+**Trigger:** Assignment to review a pull request

 **Performed by:** The reviewer

-**Inputs:** The content of the merge request
+**Inputs:** The content of the pull request

 **Tasks:**

 1. **Identify Activities Performed**

-    Using the merge request description and the content of the changes, determine which activities were performed and which were performed partially or completely.
+    Using the pull request description and the content of the changes, determine which activities were performed and which were performed partially or completely.
 If it's unclear, ask the pull-request author for clarification.

 2. **Determine Appropriateness**